canlab/FMRI_simulations/README.md

 This repository contains stand-alone simulations and demonstrations related to MRI analysis and neuroscience.
+Authors: Tor Wager (who is happy to have others contribute)

 Sections are currently:

 1. Effect sizes and effect size inflation (Reddan et al. 2017, JAMA Psychiatry)